How to Prepare for Your SOC 2 Readiness Assessment

 1. “These results can negatively impact our overall audit opinion.”

-Many organizations first turn to SOC 2 due to external demand—your customers want assurances, in the form of a SOC 2 examination, that their information is safe with you.
+Many organizations turn to SOC 2 due to external demand—your customers want assurances, in the form of a SOC 2 examination, that their information is safe with you.

 What does that mean, you might wonder?
 That actually leads us to our next misconception.